 Current Graduate Students

 Hannah Hagy is a doctoral student studying clinical psychology specializing in clinical neuropsychology.
 She graduated from the University of North Carolina at Chapel Hill in 2012 with a degree in psychology.
-Hannah is interested in the intersection of neurocognitive dysfunction, stress, pain, and mood and anxiety disorders.
+Hannah is interested in the intersection of neurocognitive functioning and health behaviors in the context of hormonal transitions (e.g., menarche, menopause).
 As part of the Activity Matters Lab, Hannah manages the E-Sleep project.
-Her Master's thesis will explore menstrual pain trajectories and their psychological, behavioral, and neurophysiological predictors.
-Hannah completed clinical practica Loyola University's Wellness Center.
-She is currently completing adult neuropsychology practica at the University of Chicago.
+Her Master's thesis explored menstrual pain trajectories and their psychological, behavioral, and neurophysiological predictors.
+Her dissertation examines cognitive profiles and their psychological, behavioral, and biological predictors during midlife and the menopausal transition for cis-gender females.
+Hannah completed clinical practica at Loyola University's Wellness Center, adult neuropsychology practica at the University of Chicago.
+Hannah is currently completing her clinical internship at the University of Chicago in the Adult Neuropsychology Track.

 Liz Rea is a doctoral student studying child and adolescent clinical psychology.
-She graduated from Princeton University in 2013 with a degree in psychology, and was captain of the women's rowing team.
+She graduated from Princeton University in 2013 with a degree in psychology, where she was also a captain of the women's rowing team.
 Liz is interested in how health behaviors (i.e., sleep, physical activity, eating behaviors) are related to emotional well-being.
 Her Master's Thesis examined the relations between Emotion Reactivity, sleep, and daily affect in college students.
-As part of the Activity Matters Lab, Liz manages program evaluation for Girls in the Game, assists with FOODCUES and E-Sleep data management.
-Liz completed clinical practica Loyola University's Wellness Center and the Autism Assessment, Research, Treatment and Services Center at Rush.
-She is currently completing clinical practica at Oak Park Behavioral Medicine and the University of Chicago.
+Her dissertation will examine daily relations between napping and nocturnal sleep in a sample of evening chronotype adolescents.
+As part of the Activity Matters Lab, Liz manages program evaluation for Girls in the Game and supports the PUSH study.
+Liz completed clinical practica at Loyola University's Wellness Center, the Autism Assessment, Research, Treatment and Services Center at Rush, Oak Park Behavioral Medicine, University of Chicago adult outpatient CBT program, and the Behavioral Medicine/Integrated Care program.
 Originally from Milwaukee, WI she roots for the Green Bay Packers and the Milwaukee Brewers.
+She is excited to be completing internship at the Milwaukee VA for the 2023-2024 training year.

 Where Are They Now?
 Former Graduate Students

 Amy Heard Egbert received her PhD in clinical psychology from Loyola University Chicago in 2020.
 She graduated from Washington University in St. Louis in 2011 with a dual degree in psychology and Spanish and spent two years as a research assistant studying food marketing at the Rudd Center for Food Policy and Obesity at Yale University.
 Her research examines environmental and psychological factors that may be associated with eating disorders and obesity in youth, including emotion regulation, executive function and food marketing.
-Amy completed pre-doctoral internship in pediatric psychology at the Warren Alpert Medical School of Brown University and is completing her post-doctoral fellowship at Brown University in the Weight Control and Diabetes Research Center.
+Amy completed pre-doctoral internship and post-doctoral training in pediatric psychology at the Warren Alpert Medical School of Brown University.
+She is currently an Assistant Professor in the Department of Psychological Sciences at the University of Connecticut.
+Read more about her work here.

-Carolyn Bates received her PhD in clinical psychology from Loyola University Chicago in 2019.
-Carolyn completed her pre-doctoral internship in pediatric psychology at Children’s Mercy Hospital in Kansas City (CMKC), and is now completing a two-year research/clinical postdoctoral fellowship in pediatric psychology at CMKC/KU Medical Center.
-Carolyn’s research explores family influences on pediatric health.
-As part of the Activity Matters Lab, she managed the Space to Grow study and contributed to work targeting the Summertime Slide.
+Carolyn received her PhD in clinical psychology from Loyola University Chicago in 2019.
+She completed her pre-doctoral internship at Children’s Mercy Kansas City (CMKC) and a 2-year research/clinical fellowship in pediatric psychology at CMKC and KU Medical Center.
+Carolyn’s research explores family influences on pediatric health and wellbeing .
+As part of the Activity Matters Lab, she contributed to work targeting the Summertime Slide and managed the Space to Grow study.
 Her dissertation focused on delineating the influence of the home environment on obesity and obesogenic behaviors, and proposed a new framework for characterizing the home environment called family entropy.
-Carolyn is currently examining family entropy in an acute illness population, studying how a new diagnosis of pediatric cancer impacts the home environment, and associations with parent distress and coping.
+Carolyn is now a tenure-track Assistant Professor at KU Medical Center, focused on developing family-based interventions for youth with chronic medical conditions, engaging in mentorship and teaching, and providing direct clinical care.
+See more about Dr. Bates here!

 Kimberly Rosania (Licensed Clinical Psychologist)